Home - Bookapy Book Preview

 “My mother’s a doctor.”

 Frau Schmidt nodded, impressed.
 “That’s unusual for a woman.
 And your father?
 Is he a doctor too?”
 Frau Schmidt asked.
 Col leaned in.

 There was something about fathers.

-Arms folded around me and for a moment I struggled against them.
+Arms folded around me, and for a moment, I struggled against them.

-“Shh, shh.” was murmured into my ear.
+“Shh, shh,” was murmured into my ear.
 “Shh, shh.”

 “Perhaps you can tell me about your father another time.”

-I tensed and she murmured, “Shh, shh … stay calm, Willi.”
+She felt me tensing because she murmured, “Shh … shh … bleib ruhig … stay calm, Willi.”

-I nodded and clambered off her lap.
-She led us into the kitchen.
-Col and I sat at the table, finishing the biscuits and milk as she put some soup on to warm and buttered some crusty rolls.
-At first, I didn’t feel hungry, but the thick chicken soup settled my stomach.
-I dug into the rolls, following Col’s lead in dunking them in the soup, enjoying the delicious combination of soft and crunchy textures.
+We stayed there on the couch for a while, the human contact providing comfort while the music spread its peaceful influence.
+Frau Schmidt gave me a gentle squeeze and asked if I was hungry.
+I nodded and clambered off her lap as she stood up.
+Col and I followed her into the kitchen, sitting at the table, picking at the biscuits and milk as she put some soup on to warm and buttered some crusty rolls.
+At first, I didn’t feel hungry.
+The thick chicken soup settled my stomach.
+Col dunked his roll in the soup and I did too, enjoying the delicious combination of soft and crunchy textures.
 As I finished my bowl, Frau Schmidt smiled and ladled in another serving.

 “Thank you.”